-Corsica is a magical island of wild, untouched and sensational natural beauty.
+Join us today in our Walking Tour of Corsica, a magical island of wild, untouched and sensational natural beauty.
 Its high peaks, rugged coastline, crystalline waters, endless forests and unspoilt landscape are a rare jewel.
-Blend that in with its unique culture and charming coastal towns and you…
+Blend that in with its unique…

 Country Profile: Corsica